seancorfield/clj-new/README.md

 The generated project is an application.
 It has a `-main` function in the main project namespace, with a `(:gen-class)` class in the `ns` form.
-In addition to being able to run the project directly (with `clojure -m myname.myapp`) and run the tests, you can also build an uberjar for the project with `clojure -A:uberjar`, which you can then run with `java -jar myapp`.
+In addition to being able to run the project directly (with `clojure -m myname.myapp`) and run the tests, you can also build an uberjar for the project with `clojure -A:uberjar -M:uberjar`, which you can then run with `java -jar myapp`.

 #### The `lib` Template

 The generated project is a library.
 It has no `-main` function.
-In addition to being able to run the tests, you can also build a jar file for deployment with `clojure -A:jar`.
+In addition to being able to run the tests, you can also build a jar file for deployment with `clojure -A:jar -M:jar`.
 You will probably need to adjust some of the information inside the generated `pom.xml` file before deploying the jar file.

-Once you've updated the `pom.xml` file, you can install it locally with `clojure -A:install` or deploy it to Clojars with `clojure -A:deploy`.
+Once you've updated the `pom.xml` file, you can install it locally with `clojure -A:install -M:install` or deploy it to Clojars with `clojure -A:deploy -M:deploy`.
 For that you need these environment variables set:

 * `CLOJARS_USERNAME` -- your Clojars username